jugne/stratigraphic-ranges/src/sr/evolution/tree/README.md

 This folder contains classes for sRanges tree and nodes.
+Below the code structure and functionality for each class is outlined.

 # Table of Contents
 - [SRTree](#srtree)